wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 For SQLITE.
 Here's what you can do.
 Two options:
 (1) https://sqlitebrowser.org/
-- You can install that to your applications and simply open your db.sqlite3 file from that GUI.
+- You can install SQLitebrowser and simply open your db.sqlite3 file from that GUI.
+This will give you some windows which show the content and schema of your database.

-(2) You can use the command line.
+(2) You can use the command line SQL client.
 Run the command:
 ```
 $ sqlite3 db.sqlite3
 SQLite version 3.39.4 2022-09-07 20:51:41
 Enter ".help" for usage hints.
+sqlite>
 ```
+And here you can type SQLlite commands to inspect the tables.

 ## Creating API endpoints
 To instruct the django server to respond to HTTP requests, you need to modify two files, `urls.py` and `views.py`.